What is Social Media Listening?

 - Platform access limits: some platforms restrict API access, limiting data volume or historical depth

 Key takeaway: Social media listening turns public customer conversations into structured CX insight.
 It captures feedback that customers never submit through official channels, making it one of the most candid signals available to CX teams.
+It works best as one source within a broader multi-channel VoC program rather than a standalone measurement tool.

 Related concepts